What Are Micro Conversions And Why You Should Monitor them

-The primary goal of a purchase is always accompanied by smaller goals.
+The main objective of purchase always accompanies smaller goals.
 Conversion experts call these small goals micro conversions.

 Micro conversions are the low-hanging fruits, precisely, actions that lead visitors to the end goal, that is, macro conversions.

-This blog focuses on improving micro conversions and how this improvement can impact the overall conversion of online stores.
+This blog focuses on improving micro conversions that can boost the overall conversions of your online stores.

 Micro conversions are activities that lead your customers towards the larger goal, that is, macro conversion.

-A Micro Conversion is an action, or a set of actions, which provides a strong indication that a user is progressing towards a valuable action on your website.
+Micro Conversion is an action or a set of actions that strongly indicate a user progressing towards profitable action on your website.
 For example, if you are an eCommerce brand, a new user registration would be called a micro conversion.